moaliSafaei/Machine_Learning/README.md

 K-Nearest Neighbors (KNN), being non-parametric algorithms, rely on similarity and flexibility.
 This makes them valuable tools in various machine learning scenarios.
 The Iris Dataset will be utilized for classifying perennial plants based on their sepal width, sepal length, petal width, and petal length.
 The K-Nearest Neighbors (KNN) algorithm will be applied, and a confusion matrix will be generated to evaluate model performance.
+The dataset, named “Iris.csv,” belongs to this example.

 ### Key Steps
  1. Normalization: Data normalization will be performed to ensure that all features contribute equally to the distance calculation.